Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which two practices use workarounds?

-- [ ] Change enablement and Continual Improvement.
+- [ ] Change Enablement and Continual Improvement.
-- [ ] Change enablement and Problem Management.
+- [ ] Change Enablement and Problem Management.
 - [x] Problem Management and Incident Management.
 - [ ] Incident Management and Continual Improvement.